 - 4. Complete initial Housing Quality Standards (HQS) inspections on units located by Participants according to Housing Quality Standards, inform the landlord and/or property manager in writing of any deficiencies and/or needed repairs, and follow the established timeline for completion of the repairs and/or deficiencies.
 The LAA shall have at least one (1) HQS Certified Inspector on staff.
 The LAA shall also ensure that: - a.
 All households receive the lead paint brochure, Protect Your Family from Lead in Your Home published jointly by the United States Environmental Protection Agency (EPA), Consumer Product Safety Commission, and HUD. - 5.
 Negotiate rent with all Participants' landlords and/or property managers.
-BRAP-subsidized Units must meet size requirements and be set at the Payment Standards as determined by the CAA.
-Conduct initial
+BRAP-subsidized Units must meet size requirements and be set at the HUD FMR allowable rent or Payment Standards as determined by the

-Page | 10 R: 3.2023 certifications with all which shall include the following:
+Page | 10 R: 5.2024 local Public Housing Authority .
+Conduct initial certifications with all which shall include the following: